crchunn/Final-Project/README.md

 ### Heroku
 Heroku is a cloud platform as a service (PaaS) supporting several programming languages.
 One of the first cloud platforms, Heroku has been in development since June 2007, when it supported only the Ruby programming language, but now supports Java, Node.js, Scala, Clojure, Python, PHP, and Go.[1][2]
 For this reason, Heroku is said to be a polyglot platform as it has features for a developer to build, run and scale applications in a similar manner across most languages.
 Heroku was acquired by Salesforce.com in 2010 for $212 million.

 Our group utilized Heroku's free deployment to depoloy our webpage, which can be seen at <https://spotify-ml-redgroup.herokuapp.com/>.
-For more information on Heroku, check out their website or read up on <https://en.wikipedia.org/wiki/Heroku">.
+For more information on Heroku, check out their website or read up on <https://en.wikipedia.org/wiki/Heroku>.

 ### Machine Learning
-Machine learning (ML) is the study of computer algorithms that improve automatically through expertise.
+Machine learning (ML) is the study of computer algorithms that improve automatically through expertise.[1][2]
 It is seen as a subset of artificial intelligeence.
-Machine Learning Algorithms build a mathemtical model based on sample data, known as training data to make predictions or decisions without being explicitly programmed to do so.
+Machine Learning Algorithms build a mathemtical model based on sample data, known as training data to make predictions or decisions without being explicitly programmed to do so.[3]
 Check out machine learning at <https://en.wikipedia.org/wiki/Machine_learning>